robotlolita/robotlolita.github.io/_articles/2013/a-monad-in-practicality-first-class-failures.md

 - **3rd October, 2014**: Fixed the type of `liftM2`, as pointed out by Erwin in the comments.

 Once upon a time, Quil swore to not writing any tutorial on monads.
 It was co-Quil who co-wrote this co-article.
-You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+You can contact her on [Twitter](https:/twitter.com/robotlolita).
 {: .contact-footer}